 Other Requirements for the Major

 Study Sequences and Plans of Study

-These benchmark deadlines may not be appropriate for all incoming freshmen (depending upon credit earned prior to college entrance and math placement).
+These benchmark deadlines may not be appropriate for all incoming students (depending upon credit earned prior to entering the major and math placement).
+All students complete an individualized benchmark contract with an ECON advisor, either at orientation or in the process of declaring the major.
 Freshmen wishing to declare an Economics major should see an advisor as soon as possible in order to set appropriate benchmarks and establish a coherent graduation plan.

 Location: 3108 Tydings Hall